edubart/nelua-lang/docs/pages/overview.md

 print(#s) -- outputs 4
 ```

-### Nilable
+### Niltype

-Nilable type is not useful by itself, it's only useful when using with unions to create the
+Niltype type is not useful by itself, it's only useful when using with unions to create the
 optional type or for detecting nil arguments in lazy functions.

 ### The "type" type